Volk: Outside of German

-The term Volk was translated into kokumin (Kanji: 国民, lit: nation; people) and minzoku (Kanji: 民族, lit: people; ethnic group) by Japan in the Meiji Era.
-(Kokumin is used in a non-racial context, unlike minzoku.)
-Throughout the period of the Empire of Japan, these two words were used frequently, especially minzoku to indicate the superiority of the "Yamato race".
-During the Shōwa "statist" period, the Japanese who opposed the war were called "anti-kokumin" (非国民; hikokumin).
-These words are not often used in Japan today, but they are used by some right-wing conservative and Japanese nationalist politicians.
+The term Volk was translated into minzoku (Kanji: 民族, lit: people; ethnic group) by Japan in the Meiji Era.
+Throughout the period of the Empire of Japan, these word were used frequently, especially minzoku to indicate the superiority of the "Yamato race".
+These word are not often used in Japan today, but they are used by some right-wing conservative and Japanese nationalist politicians.
 Taro Aso has called Japan a "one race" or "one minzoku".
 (Note: 民族 (Korean: 민족, Vietnamese: dân tộc) is sometimes translated as "race" (German: Volk) depending on the context, but is distinct from 人種 (Korean: 인종) or 種族 (Vietnamese: chủng tộc) which purely means "race" (German: Rasse).)

-国民 and 民族 greatly influenced the nationalism (mainly romantic nationalism) of East Asian countries.
-East Asia's "Nationalist Party" often describe it as 国民党 or 國民黨.
-(Republic of China's Kuomintang is a representative example.)
-The word 民族 is often used by nationalists in China ("zhonghua minzu"), Korea ("minjok"), and Vietnam ("dân tộc").
+民族 greatly influenced the nationalism (mainly romantic nationalism) of East Asian countries.
+It is often used by nationalists in China ("zhonghua minzu"), Korea ("minjok"), and Vietnam ("dân tộc").

 The Volk-based nationalism is deeply related to the nation-buildings in modern Chinese, Japanese and Korean nationalism.
 The term "zhonghua minzu" ("中华民族") is a very important concept in explaining mainland Chinese nationalism.
 "Zhonghua minzu" is also appears in March of the Volunteers, the official national anthem of China.
 The term "minjok" ("民族") was reflected in South Korea's Pledge of Allegiance before 2007.